 Whether you are looking for a job or trying to hire someone for a position, it is important to understand the roles and responsibilities of the job, specifically understanding what is an Account Manager vs Account Executive.
-There are many positions that sound similar and share some characteristics, but they can be vastly different in terms of specific responsibilities.
-Account Manager and Account Executive positions are also mistaken for each other or used interchangeable, but the two roles are quite different.
+There are many sales job titles and positions that sound similar and share some characteristics, but they can be vastly different in terms of specific responsibilities.
+Hiring an Account Manager and hiring an Account Executive positions are also mistaken for each other or used interchangeable, but the two roles are quite different.

 Account Managers and Account Executives are typically both part of the sales team, but they carry out different functions.
 If you are interested in a career in sales or customer relations, it is important to determine which role is best for your experience and skills.
 For sales teams looking to expand, it is important to consider the needs of your organization to hire the right position.